cite-architecture/CitableBase.jl/docs/src/citable.md

 end
 ```

+As we did with the `Isbn10Urn`, we'll override the `Base` package's `show` function for our new type.

 ```@example book
 function show(io::IO, book::CitableBook)
     print(io, book.authors, ", *", book.title, "* (", book.urn, ")")
 end
 ```

+We can test ourselves by creating a couple of examples of our new type.

 ```@example book
 distantbook = CitableBook(distanthorizons, "Distant Horizons: Digital Evidence and Literary Change", "Ted Underwood")